 ALL STAFF MUST OBEY THE FOLLOWING RULES: 1 DO NOT tamper with or destroy nesting sites, lairs or any other form of animal shelter.
 2 DO NOT feed the native animals.
 3 DO NOT leave the project site untidy and strewn with rubbish that will attract pests.
 4 DO NOT bring any pets onto the project site.
 5 DO NOT trespass onto private properties not linked to the project.
 6 DO NOT carry a weapon onto the project site or in the vehicles transporting workers to and from the site.
 7 DO NOT set fires.
 8 DO NOT cause any unnecessary disturbing noise at the project site or at any designated worker collection/drop off points.
 9 DO NOT drive a vehicle under the influence of alcohol.

 10 DO NOT exceed the national speed limits on public roads or exceed the recommended speed limits in this management plan (where applicable) 11 DO NOT drive a vehicle that is generating excessive noise (noisy vehicles must be reported and repaired as soon as possible).
 12 DO NOT litter along the roadsides, including both public and private roads.
 13 DO NOT remove or destroy vegetation around the site without the prior consent of the site manager and Environmental Control Officer.
 14 DO NOT tamper with, destroy or remove vegetation from any areas that have been fenced off or marked.
 15 DO NOT pollute watercourses, whether flowing or not.
 16 DO NOT drive through watercourses.
 17 DO NOT operate critical items of mechanical equipment without having been trained and certified.
 18 ALL employees must undergo the necessary safety training and wear the necessary protective clothing at all times.
-19 NO unsocial behaviour will be permitted e.g., excessive shouting, hooting etc. 20 NO ad-hoc activities are to be undertaken e.g. fires for cooking, the use of surrounding bush as a toilet facility is strictly forbidden 21 NO trespassing on private / commercial properties adjoining the site is forbidden.
-22 NO worker may be forced to do work that is potentially dangerous or for what he / she is not trained to do.
+19 NO unsocial behaviour will be permitted e.g., excessive shouting, hooting etc. 20 etc. NO ad-hoc activities are to be undertaken e.g. fires for cooking, the use 20 20 21 NO ad-hoc activities are to be undertaken e.g. fires for cooking, the use of surrounding bush as a toilet facility is strictly forbidden NO trespassing on private / commercial properties adjoining the site is 21 NO ad-hoc activities are to be undertaken e.g. fires for cooking, the use of surrounding bush as a toilet facility is strictly forbidden NO ad-hoc activities are to be undertaken e.g. fires for cooking, the use of surrounding bush as a toilet facility is strictly forbidden NO trespassing on private / commercial properties adjoining the site is